gvilitechltd/LibSWIFFT/docs/user-guide.rst

     cmake -DCMAKE_BUILD_TYPE=Release ../.. -DSWIFFT_MACHINE_COMPILE_FLAGS=-march=skylake

-To build with OpenMP, in particular for parallelizing multiple-block operations, add `-DSWIFFT_ENABLE_OPENMP=on` on the `cmake` command line, for example:
+To build with OpenMP, in particular for parallelizing multiple-block operations, add `-DSWIFFT_ENABLE_OPENMP=on` to the `cmake` command line, for example:

 .. code-block:: sh

-    cmake -DCMAKE_BUILD_TYPE=Release ../.. -DSWIFFT_ENABLE_OPENMP=On
+    cmake -DCMAKE_BUILD_TYPE=Release -DSWIFFT_ENABLE_OPENMP=On ../..

 After building, run the tests-executable from the `build/release` directory: